freeradical13/freeradical13.github.io/index.md

 [Melanocyte-Stimulating Hormone][] (or MSH) secreted by the Anterior Pituitary Gland functions in hunger, metabolism, and skin coloration.

 The [limbic system][] (partly the source of emotions) is made of structures such as the [hypothalamus][] (partly to link the nervous and endocrine systems, including thermoregulation and control of circadian rhythm), [amygdala][] (partly for emotional responses), [hippocampus][] (partly for memory), [olfactory bulbs][] (partly for smell processing), and [basal ganglia][] (partly for voluntary motor control).

+[Radial Glia][] are glial cells that form tracks along which new neurons migrate.

+[Astrocytes][] are glial cells that facilitate information transfer, regulate ion concentrations, promote blood flow, and help form the blood-brain barrier.
+The [Blood-Brain Barrier][] is a mechanism that restricts certain substances from entering the central nervous system.

+[Microglia][] are glia cells which are immune cells.

 #### Gas Exchange